6 Tips to Keep Your Technology Safe from Cyber Attacks

 Cyber-Attacks

-Digital gadgets, the internet, IoT, artificial intelligence, and other similar technologies are difficult to avoid in today’s rapidly evolving IT industry.
-We are always on the internet, leaving the digital footprints behind one way or another.
 Indeed!
 The digital world never ignores anything, even the most negligible activity.
 Everything gets recorded, and no wonder we all have a digital record of our lifelong activities over the internet.
-You will always leave a digital trail no matter how many precautions you take.
-Finally, it will bring cybercriminals to you or your data.
+You will always leave a digital trail, no matter how many precautions you take.
+Trails, that can be tracked by cyber criminals to reach you and your precious data.

 How to Keep Our Technologies and Devices Safe?

 Avoiding the internet or mobile phones is not a viable option, as we now live in a world awash in web and mobile apps.
 Everything has become paperless, from money transfers to travel plans; it’s all done through your smartphone.
-As a result, abandoning everything and returning to the stone age is not an alternative.
+As a result, abandoning everything and returning to the Stone Age is not an alternative.

 How can You Avoid Such Threats?